mjbroekman/BattleTech/Guides/Career_Scoring.md

 * Weight Class Completion - There are only 4 weight classes.
 You can *never* receive this award more than four times.
 * Argo Upgrades - There are 35 upgrades available to the Argo.
 You can *never* get more than those 35.

-Examples of categories with out limits on in-game content but that are capped to certain level:
+Examples of categories without limits on in-game content but that are capped to certain level:
 * Contracts - You get 50 points for every level of contract difficulty you complete.
 1 skull = 2 levels of difficulty.
 * Mechwarrior Experience - You get 1 point for every 50xp gained by your mechwarriors.